XAUUSD Leverage and Margin Trading Explanation & Examples

 = 10:1

 So Why not just Choose 10:1 option as the Maximum Leverage?
-Because to keep within the proper risk management rules it is even recommended that investors use less than this?
+Because to keep within the proper risk management principles it is even recommended that traders use less than this?

-This question may seem straight forward but it's not, because when you trade you use borrowed money known A.K.A.
-Leverage.
-When you borrow capital from anyone or a bank you must maintain a security or collateral to acquire a loan, even if the security is based on monthly deduction from your salary, the same thing with Gold Trading and Online Trading.
+This question may seem straight forward but it is not, because when you trade you as a xauusd trader use borrowed money known as Leverage.
+When you borrow capital from anyone or a bank you must maintain a security or collateral to acquire a loan, even if the collateral is depending on a monthly deductions from your own salary, the same thing with XAUUSD Trading and Online Trading.

-In online trading the security is known as margin- your deposit.
-This is the capital you deposit with your broker.
+In online trading the security is referred to as margin- your deposit.
+This is the capital you deposit with your online broker.

-When trading - if you have $1,200 and use option 100:1 and buy 1 standard lot for $120,000 your margin on this transaction is the $1200 dollars in your account, this is the money that you will lose is your open transaction goes against you the other $118,800 that is borrowed from your broker, they will close the open transactions automatically once your $1,200 has been taken by the market.
+When trading - if you have $1,200 & use option 100:1 and buy one standard lot for $120,000 your margin on this transaction is the $1200 dollars in your account, this is the money that you'll lose if your open transaction goes against you the other $118,800 that is borrowed from your broker, they will close the open transactions automatically once your $1,200 has been taken by the market.

-But this is if your broker has set 0% Margin Call Requirement before closing your trades automatically.
+But this is if your broker has set 0 percent% Margin Call Requirement before closing your trade transactions automatically.

-For 20% Margin Call requirement before closing your trades automatically, then your transactions will be closed once your balance gets to $240 for 50% Margin Call requirement of this level before closing your trades automatically, then your transactions will be closed once your balance gets to $600.
+For 20% Margin Call requirement before closing your trades transactions automatically, then your trades will be closed once your balance reaches $240 dollars for 50 % Margin Call requirement of this level before closing your trades automatically, then your trades will be stopped out once your balance gets to $600.

-If they set 100% Margin Call requirement of this level before closing your open positions automatically, then your trade will be closed once your balance gets to $1,200: Meaning the trade will close out as soon as you execute it because even if you pay 10 pip spread your account balance will get to $1,190 and the needed percentage is 100% i.e. 1,200 dollars, therefore your orders will immediately get closed by margin call.
+If they set 100% Margin Call requirement of this level before closing your open positions automatically, then your trade will be stopped out once your balance gets to $1,200: Meaning the trade will close out as soon as you execute it because even if you pay 10 pip spread your account balance will get to $1,190 and the needed percentage% is 100% i.e. $1,200 dollars, therefore your orders will immediately get closed by margin call.

-Most brokers do not set 100% Margin Call requirement, but there are those that set 100% Margin Call level and these are not suitable for you at all, choose those set 50% or 20% margin requirements, in fact, those that set at 20% are the best because the likely hood them closing out your trade is reduced as shown in the examples above.
+Most brokers don't set 100 % Margin Call requirement, but there are those that set 100% Margin Call level & these aren't suitable for you at all, select those set 50% or 20 % margin requirements, in fact, those that set at 20% are the best because the likely hood them stopping outclosing outliquidating your trade is reduced as illustrated in the examples above.

-To know about the margin level that you will have used - these are calculated by your platform automatically - the MetaTrader 4 Platform will display this as "Margin Requirement", this will be displayed as a percentage the higher the percentage the less likely your trades are to get closed.
+To know about the margin level that you'll have used - these are calculated by your software automatically - the MetaTrader 4 Software will display this as "Margin Requirement", this will be shown as a percent% the higher the percentage% the less likely your trades are to get closed.

 For Example if